edbarseghyan/FirstApp/README.md

+# SLAVE BRANCH
-# My First App
+## My First app

-## This is an application to ask you for your name and age and then greet you.
+### This is an application to ask you for your name and age and then greet you.